 Your Guide to Dental Implants: Procedure and Benefits

 If you have missing teeth in your smile, you may want to consider the benefits of dental implants.
-While the timeline for dental implant treatment can span anywhere between 5 and 13 months, the results are worth the wait.
+While treatment for dental implants can span anywhere between 5 and 13 months, the results are worth the wait.

-In this blog post, we will explain the procedure andso you can feel informed and confident when seeking dental treatment.
+In this blog post, we will explain the procedure and so you can feel informed and confident when seeking dental treatment.
 While the cost of dental implants is higher than most other types of dental restorations, many patients appreciate how natural they look and function.

 Dental Implant Procedure

 The dental implant is a titanium rod that’s designed to act much like a natural tooth root.
-Over the next three to six months, you’ll need to wait for the to anchor to the jawbone in a process called osseointegration.
+Over the next three to six months, you’ll need to wait for the dental implant to anchor to the jawbone in a process called osseointegration.

 Once the dental implant has properly fused with your jawbone, you’ll be able to move on to the next step.
 It’s important to understand that a long waiting period is necessary to make sure the dental implant integrates with your jawbone.

 Advantages of Dental Implants

 because they are meant to imitate the full function of a natural tooth.
 Unlike dentures that sit on the surface of your gums, dental implants are fused with your jawbone and are incredibly stable.
 Make sure you take care of your dental implant the same way you do with your natural teeth so that they last you a lifetime.

 Dentures have the tendency to slip slightly when trying to eat.
 Dental implants, on the other hand, function as a natural tooth and don’t move.
 Since your dental implant is rooted into your jawbone, you can enjoy your favorite foods without the worry of denture slippage.

 However, dental implants act as a natural tooth so you don’t have to worry about speaking with a slight lisp or practicing pronunciation.
-However, it should be noted that first-time denture wearers are able to speak properly with a little practice.
+However, it should be noted that first-time denture wearers are able to speak properly with little practice.